-I recently had an inquiry from a prospective client who was wondering whether his son who is engaged to be married to could protect his assets in the event of divorce.
+A prospective client called to ask whether his son who is engaged to be married could protect his assets in the event of divorce.
 Apparently, a prenuptial agreement is out of the question.
-I responded that it’s difficult for his son to protect his own assets (which is explained here), but that it’s a lot easier for the father to protect whatever he leaves his son.
+I responded that it’s difficult for his son to protect his own assets (which is explained here), but it’s a lot easier for the father to protect whatever he leaves his son.

 A young Harvard student goes in to the Boston business district to meet with the gray-haired trustee of his trust to ask for money to buy a new suit.
 This, of course, was back in the days when Harvard students wore suits.
 The trustee responds: “When I was at Harvard, I had one suit that lasted me all four years.”
 Before continuing, he pauses to pick some lint off of his sleeve.
 “In fact, it’s still standing up pretty well today.”